tunguyenthaison/tntmath/_posts/2024-01-01-what-I-read-in-Jan.md

     This is a very old article, published on December 16, 2012.
 A fascinating read.

 - 🗞️ 2024-01-14, [Politics and the English language](https://www.orwellfoundation.com/the-orwell-foundation/orwell/essays-and-other-works/politics-and-the-english-language/)
+  > Most people who bother with the matter at all would admit that the English language is in a bad way, but it is generally assumed that we cannot by conscious action do anything about it.
+Our civilization is decadent and our language – so the argument runs – must inevitably share in the general collapse.
+It follows that any struggle against the abuse of language is a sentimental archaism, like preferring candles to electric light or hansom cabs to aeroplanes.
+Underneath this lies the half-conscious belief that language is a natural growth and not an instrument which we shape for our own purposes. <br><br>
+  G. Orwell